Best Time to Buy and Sell Stock — The One-Pass Insight Every FAANG Interviewer Tests

 Problem Statement

-priceswhereprices[i]is the price of a stock on dayi.
-You want to maximize your profit by choosing one day to buy and a different day in the future to sell.
-Return the maximum profit.
-If no profit is possible, return 0.
+priceswhereprices[i]is the price of a given stock on dayi, you want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
+Return the maximum profit you can achieve from this transaction.
+If you cannot achieve any profit, return0.

 Example 1: